alpaka-group/alpaka/doc/Rationale.md

     The only way to allow this would be to require the user to implement a templated copy constructor for every kernel.
     This is not allowed for kernels that should be copyable to a CUDA device because std::is_trivially_copyable requires the kernel to have no non-trivial copy constructors.
   * - The kernel has to be a class template.
 This does not allow C++ lambdas to be used as kernels because they are no templates themselves (but only their `operator()` can be templated in C++14).
- 2. The `operator()` is templated on the accelerator type and has a reference parameter to the accelerator.
+ 2. The `operator()` is templated on the accelerator type and has a reference to the accelerator as parameter.
   * + The kernel can be an arbitrary function object with ALPAKA_FCT_HOST_ACC attributes.
   * + This would allow to instantiate the accelerator independent kernel and set its members before execution.
   * +/- C++14 provides polymorphic lambdas.
 All compilers (even MSVC) support this.
 Inheriting from a non capturing lambda for the KernelExecutor is allowed.
 (TODO: How to check for a non capturing lambda?)